• Culture • The Recs: Six Great NYC Pottery Studios

 Brickhouse

 Located on a Long Island City block of low-rise auto body shops and truck parking lots, Brickhouse offers 4,000 square feet of studio space, a dedicated glazing room for mixing and application, and a kiln room.
 Classes are taught by the semester or in two-hour private lessons for the clay curious — an ingenious way to find out if you prefer handbuilding or wheel throwing.
 Experienced artists can pay a monthly fee for unlimited access to a dedicated workspace with personal shelves and a locker.
-A downside for weekend hobbyists: The studio is only open until 4 p.m. on Saturdays and closed on Sundays.
+A downside for weekend hobbyists: The studio is closed on Sundays and only open until 4 p.m. on Saturdays.

 AlterWork Studios

 AlterWork offers community to artists who work and study side by side in this Astoria storefront.
-Pottery classes are offered throughout the year and provide a steady beat.
-However, there are also printmakers, photographers, fabricators, painters, sewists, and more getting all types of work done here.
+Pottery classes — offered throughout the year — provide a steady beat, but there are also printmakers, photographers, fabricators, painters, sewists, and more getting all types of work done here.
 The result is ample inspiration and a positive, competitive environment.
 More experienced ceramicists can choose studio memberships at varying levels of access and fees.
 A regular calendar of art shows and performances and participation in local art fairs and open street festivals keep things creative.